slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Someone is sitting in the shade today because someone planted a tree a long time ago."
 -- Warren Buffett*

+> *"No one ever wrote a plan to be fat, lazy or stupid.
+That’s what happens when you don’t have a plan."
+-- Larry Winget*

 ### How to plan?

+Start with a vision.
+Then look for actionable steps.

 Hints:

-- Start with a vision.
-Then look for actionable steps.
 - Plans are only a starting point.
 Choose a plan with options.
 - Too detailed plans (or too general plans) are not useful and a waste of time.
 - Don't sabotage them when they get tedious or too difficult.